-- SeniorzArt Classes: These are held the 1st and 3rd Thursdays of each month at 2:00 PM.
-Our instructor, Amy Klein, gives step-by-step instruction with a variety of art mediums for an individual project to take home.
+- SeniorzArt Classes: These are held the 1st and 3rd Thursdays of each month at 1:00 PM.
+Our instructor, Natalie Martin, gives step-by-step instruction with a variety of art mediums for an individual project to take home.
 All materials are provided and no experience is necessary.
 Participants may follow the instructions or individualize it according to their skills and desires.

-- Tai Chi for Arthritis: 6-8 session 1-hour classes are held at both the beginning and advance levels of tai chi for arthritis.
+- Tai Chi for Arthritis: 6-8 session 1-hour classes are held for tai chi for arthritis.
 Participants pay for a full session regardless of the number they are able to attend.
 Sessions are outlined in the newsletter.

 - Bowling League: Our bowling season runs from September through April and they play on Mondays, taking a bus from the Center to Celebrity Lanes.

 - Golf League: There is a 9-hole and an 18-hole league that plays Tuesday mornings at Red Hawk Ridge Golf Course in Castle Rock from May-September at special reduced rates for our league.